abiduzz420/ccpro/log.md

     - Forked the exercise repository from here: [awronka/test_first_part_one](https://github.com/awronka/test_first_part_one) Each exercise has video link shared in it's readme file

+**Tanveer:**
+- Built my first tiny Js compiler with the help of a blog post by @mgechev mentioned above.
+  - This exercise introduced me to ES6.
+  - It also helped me understand the use of a lexer, parser, and a transpiler.
+  - You can find my project at [Github Repo](https://github.com/Tanveer178/First-Tiny-JsCompiler)

 # 27 April